Skip to main content

 Create a plan with your healthcare professional

-At the more severe end of the spectrum, some people benefit from oxygen therapy if their blood oxygen levels are low, or non-invasive ventilation: this involves wearing a mask connected to a machine that pushes air into your lungs.
+At the more severe end of the spectrum, some people benefit from oxygen therapy if their blood oxygen levels are low, or non-invasive ventilation.
+This involves wearing a mask connected to a machine that pushes air into your lungs.

 Keep active

 You may be advised to participate in a pulmonary rehabilitation programme, which will include a structured exercise plan tailored to your needs and ability.

 "Pulmonary rehabilitation is one of the methods used to help control symptoms," says Kirby.

-"It is designed specifically for people diagnosed with lung conditions and comprises a team of trained healthcare professionals who provide a physical exercise plan, information on looking after the body and lungs, and advice on managing COPD."
+"It is designed specifically for people diagnosed with lung conditions, and comprises a team of trained healthcare professionals.
+They provide a physical exercise plan, information on looking after your body and lungs, and advice on managing COPD."

-Courses are held in groups in local hospitals, community halls, leisure centres and health centres and last around eight weeks.
-There are many other ways to be active, including joining an exercise class, walking, gardening or taking up sports and activities like dancing or yoga.
-"All movement counts and is a great way to strengthen the lungs," Kirby adds.
+Courses are held in groups in local hospitals, community halls, leisure centres and health centres, and last around eight weeks.
+There are many other ways to be active, including joining an exercise class, walking, gardening, or taking up sports and activities like dancing or yoga.

 Eat well

 "If you have a long-term lung condition, eating a balanced diet with lots of variety can also help keep you feeling well," says Kirby.
 "Fruits and vegetables have vitamins and minerals that support your immune system to help you fight off chest infections.
-Starchy carbohydrates such as brown pasta or rice, give your body energy for breathing."
+Starchy carbohydrates - such as brown pasta or rice - give your body energy for breathing."

 It's also important to drink plenty of fluids - around six to eight glasses each day - to help maintain hydration and keeps mucus moving, which helps prevent chest infections.

-Try to avoid triggers
+Try to avoid COPD triggers

 Stop smoking

 If you smoke, stopping can help slow down or prevent further damage to your lungs.
-Help is available from your GP and NHS stop smoking services.
-"If you smoke, you'll be offered support to stop smoking as this is a key way to stay well and manage COPD," says Kirby.
+Help is available from your doctor, and NHS stop smoking services.

 Get your jabs